 We advocate for cultural changes and policies that protect the public, especially those who cannot advocate for themselves, like children.
 Since our founding, we have been instrumental in teaching consumers about local and organic foods.
 We have been a leader in issues concerning cancer risks, such as obesity.

 Our work on health and environment spans a wide range of issues, including specific contaminants, pollution sources, and healthy lifestyle choices, such as diet, exercise, and nutrition.
 While we work to protect all communities, our approach is particularly relevant to at-risk populations, such as children, low-income communities, and workers.
-Less Cancer’s ultimate goal is to raise awareness of prevention and reduce incidences of diagnosed cancer in all people.
+Less Cancer’s work is to keep the public informed with the ultimate goal of reducing incidences of preventable cancer.

 Less Cancer has addressed social and health issues around prevention, including: